LLMs Enable Bag-of-Texts Representations for Short-Text Clustering: Results

+Our approach does not require the number of clusters $K$ when building the representations.
+We therefore also evaluate it with HDBSCAN, which estimates the number of clusters automatically and is therefore closer to real-world use.
+Figure \ref{fig:HDBSCAN_result} shows that performance remains similar, indicating that our method is robust across different clustering algorithms.
+This confirms its practical applicability.
+Detailed implementation in Appendix \ref{HDBSCAN}.

-\paragraph{A scalable implementation of our method} Our representation relies on LLM guidance for each text, which can be computationally expensive when the dataset is extremely large.
-To assess scalability, we additionally explore clustering over the full dataset.
-The goal is to implement our approach on a subset of the texts and then use a model to generalize to the remaining texts (a form of knowledge distillation), without requiring further LLM computation.
-Specifically, we train a lightweight MLP ($\sim$10M parameters) to map pre-trained embeddings to sparse vectors.
+\paragraph{Increasing scalability with distillation} Our representation requires on average 3 iterations to reach stable results, which can be computationally expensive when the dataset is extremely large.
+To assess scalability, we additionally explore clustering over the full CLINC (22,500 examples) and Banking (13,083 examples) datasets.
+The goal is to implement our approach on a subset of the texts (around 20$\%$) and then use a model to generalize to the remaining texts (a form of knowledge distillation), without requiring further LLM selection.
+Specifically, we train a lightweight MLP ($\sim$10M parameters) to map pre-trained embeddings to BoT vectors.
 See Appendix \ref{simu_dim} for experiment details.
-Note that we do not use any labeled data.
-Table \ref{tab:GCDK_scale} shows that our approach still improves the original embeddings by a large margin, which proves the scalability of our method, offering substantial savings in time and computational resources.
+Table \ref{tab:GCDK_scale} shows that our approach still improves the original embeddings by a large margin.
+During inference, our method with LLM selection took $0.7000 s$ (CLINC) and $0.7083 s$ (Banking) per text, while our distilled method with MLP only takes $0.0002 s$ per text for both.